 Method 3: The Hardcore Approach

-The third method is great if you want to get rid of engine noise in your car stereo system but don’t mind spending a little bit of money doing so.
+The third method is great if you want to know how to get rid of engine noise in car stereo system but don’t mind spending a little bit of money doing so.
 For this option, you will need a dedicated sound card for your PC, an amplifier with RCA input and output, and some specially designed cables.

 You can either build these cables yourself using parts from local electronics stores or buy them online.
 Here’s how it all comes together.
 Plug one end into the PC’s sound card (usually colored green) and the other into your car stereo.
 Use an RCA to 2×3.5mm cable for a 6-channel sound card or a 3.5mm female to 2xRCA male cable for basic sound cards.